MinervaExpt/NuCCSemiInclusiveHelium/README.md

 # Neutrino Charge Current(CC) Semi-Inclusive 4Helium GIT Marco Repository
-- Author Christian Nguyen (PhD Candidate University of Florida  Graduate student )
+- Author: Christian Nguyen (PhD Candidate University of Florida  Graduate student )
-* Email Christian2nguyen@ufl.edu
+* Email: Christian2nguyen@ufl.edu

 ## Description
  This repository contains MAT macros for analyzing ntuples created from HeAnaTupleTool.cpp using ME(1D/2D) and LE Nu flux epochs.
 This Anaylsis is to Produces a Nu-4Helium Semi-Inclusive cross-section from ME and LE MINERvA data.
 These Marcos uses MakeFiles to compile and Run and is based on the MAT-Minerva EventLoop prescription.